lifeasageek/snu-software-security-public/prog-assign-2/README.md

 ## How to setup, build and test

 Descriptions below assume that you have an access to the Linux-based machine with root privilege.
-You may try, but we do not recommend you use [vagrant](https://github.com/lifeasageek/snu-software-security-public/tree/fall-19/lab-assign-setup) to do this, as it may face out-of-memory issues while building llvm.
+For this assignment, you must use [vagrant](https://github.com/lifeasageek/snu-software-security-public/tree/fall-19/lab-assign-setup) .

 We provide a setup script for this assignment.
 Clone the github repository and then execute `setup.sh`.